kieranrimmer/rwl/README.md

 #### TODO:

 - complete implementation of various semant() functions.
 - implement and tune error recovery.
+I'm thinking here we go with casting all non-assignables and erroneous assignments to "no_type", a special type symbol.

 #### LLVM integration